 We have all used metaphors to help explain things, including understanding the nature of change.
 For many, this includes the use of the sports metaphor.
 American football, for example, has been frequently used to explain how business works, what effective leadership looks like and how employees are expected to perform.
 Its metaphor has been embedded in American business culture for over 70 years, reinforcing values that promote “individual” performance over team performance.
 However, in the age of collaboration, more and more work is done by teams – and that trend is only going to continue.
-That means the football metaphor is no longer adequate.
+That means the football metaphor is no longer adequate in the context of collaborative leadership.

 A New Metaphor (and Model)